nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ## Basic Rules of Reading
 * Most books should only be read inspectionally.
 Analytical and syntopical reading only apply to books that are over your head[^1] and worth reading for you.
 * Every page and passage in a book should be read no more slowly[^2] than it deserves, and no more quickly than you can read it with satisfaction and comprehension.
 Variation of speed is key.
 Applies to inspectional[^3], analytical and syntopical reading.
 * A demanding reader is one who has formed the habit of asking the four basic questions and knows how to answer them precisely and accurately.
+Pay heed to the last two questions.
 * When reading a book, you must be in one of the four levels.
 Know which level you are in to read it appropriately[^4].
 * **Only** seek out external aids to reading if you have done all you can to understand the book according to the rules of reading laid out here.
 Aids include: your own experiences, as a first resort, second, see if the book has a prerequisite (Articles of Confederation, Constitution -> Federalist Papers), third, refer to abstracts and commentaries but rarely and never before reading the book, finally, use pedias and dictionaries, but know how to ask them questions.